Pension transfers uncovered

 It’s easy to build up several pensions with different employers over the years, but this can make it a challenge to manage and keep track of retirement savings.
 Many people find it easier to have all their pensions in one place, where you only have to deal with one company.
 Plus it can be cheaper, if the charges of your selected provider are lower than you’re currently paying.

-The majority of pensions are portable and you have the freedom in most instances to transfer your pensions to a provider of your choice.
-One option is to transfer your pensions to a Self-Invested Personal Pension (SIPP)due to the flexibility and convenience that this type of pension offers.
+The majority of pensions are moveable and you have the freedom in most instances to transfer your pensions to a provider of your choice.
+One option is to transfer your pensions to a Self-Invested Personal Pension (SIPP) due to the flexibility and convenience that this type of pension offers.

 Of course, it’s not always in your best interest to move a pension and we cover the things you need to think about later on in this article.
 But first, let’s take a look at some of the reasons you may want to consider moving pension provider.